grumpy-studio-apps/privacy-policies/docs/PRIVACY_POLICY.md

 ---

 **Summary**: We respect your privacy.
-Your location (when enabled) stays on your device, we don't collect personal information, and we don't track you.
+Your location (when enabled) stays on your device, we don't collect personal information, and ads help keep the app free.
+You control ad personalization through iOS tracking permissions.